gallenc/solent2Public/week1/maven-test-exercise/README.md

 there should be lots of output followed by 'BUILD SUCCESSFULL' congratulations, you have built your first maven project

-## open the project in your netbeans IDE
+## Open the project in your netbeans IDE
 Open Netbeans 8.2 in windows

 1. right click in Projects panel and slelect 'import project'